BugganaBiswajithReddy/Employeemanagementsystem/README.md

 ## Overview

-Employee Management System (EMS) is a web-based workforce management platform that centralizes employee administration, attendance tracking, payroll processing, project management, reporting, and [...]
+EMS is a single-page React app backed by Firebase Firestore.
+Admins manage the full employee lifecycle (profiles, attendance, projects, payroll, reports), while employees get their own portal to view their attendance, payslips, and profile.
+All data syncs to Firestore in real time, so changes made by an admin appear live for anyone else viewing the app.

 ## Why EMS?

-Employee information is often scattered across spreadsheets and disconnected systems, making workforce management, attendance, payroll, reporting, and analytics difficult to maintain.
-EMS brings t[...]
+Employee data is often spread across spreadsheets and disconnected systems, making attendance, payroll, and reporting difficult to manage.
+EMS centralizes workforce operations into one real-time platform, giving administrators a single source of truth while enabling employees to access their own records through a self-service portal.

 ## Images